TechGrounds-Cloud8/cloud8-Killian97/assignments answers w3/SEC-05/SEC-05 answer.md

 ## Key terminology
 - ***Asymmetric encryption:*** This way of encrypting uses more then just 1 key.
-When data needs to be encrypted it gets encrypted with a Public key and to decrypt it everyone needs their own private key that corresponds with the public key.
-A advantage for this encryption is that unlike the symmetric encryption the need for key sharing is gone.
-A disadvantage for this is that it takes more effort to set up and when someone loses their private key alot of new problems will show up, A lost key CANNOT be recovered
+Like in the results below, a sender who wants his message to be assymetriccal encrypted needs to generate a key pair.
+The sender uses the public key send by the receiver to encrypt the message and the receiver needs to decrypt the message by using his private key.
 - ***Key pair:*** A key pair is a combination of a public key that is used to encrypt data and a private key that is used to decrypt data.
-- ***RSA:*** An RSA key pair includes a private and a public key.
-The RSA private key is used to generate digital signatures, and the RSA public key is used to verify digital signatures.
-The RSA public key is also used for key encryption of DES or AES DATA keys and the RSA private key for key recovery.
+- ***RSA:*** Is a assymetric

 ## Exercise